Financial support for you

 - Daily living: if you need help with everyday tasks such as managing medication, communication, getting dressed, washing and making decisions.

-More information about PIP is available on the Citizens Advice website.
+More information about PIP is available from Aspire, see link above and on the Citizens Advice website.

 Housing costs and universal credit